 Welcome to our summer issue of eclectic collection of scholarly and practical writings on technological issues impacting student affairs and higher education.

-As always, your comments are welcome, and I thank Jim Lampley for taking the time to respond to a piece in our Winter issue.
-Enjoy.
+As always, your comments are welcome, and thank to Jim Lampley for taking the time to respond to a piece in our Winter issue.

 Letter To The Editor:

 New Campus Security Measures: A False Sense of Security?